Top 10 Content Marketing Freelancer Pain Points (2026)

 Why is it harder to find SMEs to interview in 2026?

-HARO shut down, and the platforms that replaced it, including Help a B2B Writer, are saturated with AI-generated responses.
-Writers report spending more time filtering inauthentic pitches than they save by using the service.
+The market for expert quotes was rebuilt twice in two years and the replacements are saturated with AI-generated pitches.
+Writers report spending more time filtering inauthentic responses than they save by using the service.
 The fix most experienced freelancers use is a private SME bench: a short list of past interviewees and LinkedIn connections they go back to repeatedly, plus paid expert networks for specialist topics.

 What is publication blackout, and why does it matter to freelance writers?